 Control Zone- Local Balancing Authority Areas are subsets of balancing areas that are used by reliability tools

-Electric Reliability Organization (ERO) - This role performs observation and approval functions and will be created by Registry Administrators with NAESB‟s approval.
+Electric Reliability Organization (ERO) - This role performs observation and approval functions and will be created by Registry Administrators with NAESB’s approval.

 Generation Providing Entity- The PSE who is responsible for providing the source generation from owned, affiliated, or contractually bound generation.